OfficeDev/VBA-content/VBA/Excel-VBA/articles/pivotfield-parentitems-property-excel.md

 ## Remarks

-This property isn?t available for OLAP data sources.
+This property isn't available for OLAP data sources.

 ## Example